 The most interesting part of the making of Tandoori Chaap is marinating the soya chaap.
 Marination is the soul of this tikka, which will help to make chaap more tempting and flavorful because Soya Chaap has no flavor of its own.
 So you can make delicious marination to give flavors to the Chaap.

 Without marination, it tastes nothing and you might not like to try soya chaap again.
 So you have to leave the marinated chaap for at least 30 minutes or more because it takes little time to observe all the spices in the chaap.
 It is so easy to make marinations for Tandoori Soya Chaap Tikka.
 I’ll explain it below in detail.

-Here I am using readymade frozen chaap, it easily available in the market, in case you don’t get it from the market then you can buy it from online.
-It is definitely available on online pantry like Amazon or BigBasket.
+Here I am using readymade frozen chaap, it is easily available in the market, in case you don’t get it from the market then you can buy it online.
+It is definitely available on online pantries like Amazon, BigBasket, and Grofers.

 Tandoori Chaap Tikka is served with green Chutney and some onion salad.
 You can also make Cream Salad if you want but if you are a calorie-conscious person, you should ignore it.
-But it tastes so yummy.
+But it tastes so good with Tandoori Chaap tikka.

 I’ll explain the full recipe of Tandoori Chaap Tikka below.
 I hope you like and try this tikka recipe and share your experience in the comment section below.

 Check out more recipes:

 - Soya Pulao